 Spatial Planning and Land Use saw significant changes due to the development of the Land Use Planning Act and the Spatial Planning Land Use Act.
 These legislative changes required the Municipality to draft a by law on land use planning.
-Legislative disputes on a national and provincial level resulted in a lengthy consultation process that in the end saw Council adopting a Planning By-Law in June 2015.
+Legislative disputes on a national and provincial level resulted in a lengthy consultation process that in the end saw Council Adopting a Planning By-Law in June 2015.
 Prince Albert Municipality was promulgated as SPLUMA compliant in March 2016 and the Planning By-Law came into effect from 1 March 2016.

 The Western Cape Department of Environmental Affairs: Planning has assisted the Municipality with drafting the reviewed 2021 Spatial Development Plan.
-The SDF includes a capital expenditure framework.
-The SDF was approved with the new 5 year 2022 - 2027 IDP.
+The draft 2021 SDF was tabled to Council on 29 March 2022 and made available to the public for comments.
+The final document was table to Council on 20 May 2022 and adopted.
+The SDF also include a capital expenditure framework.